quasarbright/quasarbright.github.io/blog/soundness/soundness.md

 A significant issue with soundness is its performance.
 When values flow between typed and untyped code, they are runtime checks inserted to make sure the interaction is type-safe.
 Making sure a value is an integer is cheap, but functions and compound data like arrays are more complicated.
 Functions have to be wrapped by contracts which check arguments or return values depending on the direction of the boundary-crossing.
 These run every time the function is called, they take up space, and if the function goes back and forth between typed and untyped code, the wrappers duplicate, multiplying these costs.
 For compound values like arrays, either every value is checked, even if it is never accessed, or the data structure is wrapped with something that checks the type upon accessing.
 These wrappers can also duplicate like functions' wrappers.
 These runtime checks have a significant impact on performance

 The costs of these wrappings and delayed checks adds up to cause extreme slowdowns.
 According to a study on the performance of Typed Racket, which is the state of the art for sound gradual typing in an industrial-strength language, the cost of soundness is "overwhelming".
 In this study, several programs were run in various configurations of typed and untyped code.
 Certain configurations led to slowdowns around 100x, and adding annotations only made performance worse.
 It was only when all modules were typed that performance became acceptable (0.7x).
-This performance hit is extreme.
+This performance penalty makes soundness completely unusable.

 For a potential 100x slowdown, nobody writing a production application would touch it with a hundred-foot pole.
-Garbage collection is in pretty much all the mainstream languages today, but it took a very long time, hardware advancement, and research innovation before it was considered practical and worth the performance impact.
-Soundness has a long way to go before it is worth using.
-The benefits aren't enough to justify these costs, and even if they were, soundness is incomplete.
+Garbage collection was once in a similar place.
+Programmers used to have to manually allocate and free space in memory to create new objects and clean up when they were no longer used.
+Garbage collection automated this tedious, bug-prone task, but was very inefficient at first.
+People didn't use it because of its performance impact.
+After a lot of research and innovation, it finally became worth using and caught on.
+Today, it's in all the popular languages and we can't imagine how we lived without it.
+Hopefully, soundness follows the same path.
+Soundness isn't as pervasive as memory management, but it is still a useful thing to automate that needs innovation to become more efficient.
+Unfortunately, performance isn't the only problem with soundness.

 ## Dude, Where's my Polymorphism?